 Alternating Current (AC) Transformers

-A transformer is an electrical device that is used to change the voltage in alternating current (AC) electrical circuits.
+A transformer is an electric device that is used to change the voltage in alternating current (AC) electric circuits.
 The ability of this device to change voltage is a major advantage of AC electricity over direct current (DC).

 Uses for transformers are to decrease the line voltage to house voltage and the change the voltage for small devices.